 Everything I’ve said up until this point are not new concepts.
 These are things I’ve said in other articles for other publications over the years.
 Something I haven’t spoken about until now, is using 45 Super for bear defense.

-The 45 Super cartridge is identical to the 45 ACP in dimension, but is loaded different on the inside.
+The 45 Super cartridge is identical to the 45 ACP in dimension, but is loaded differently on the inside.
 The above-pictured 45 Auto hard casts from Buffalo Bore travel at 925 FPS (feet per second).

 The 45 Super being the same dimensions as the 45 Auto means that you can use your 45 ACP chambered gun with only minor modifications.